brightcove/brightcove-player-sdk-ios/README.md

 2. You can set the `width` of each layout view to the default width (which is based on the type of control), or you can specify your own width.

 3. Use the `elasticity` argument to determine how much the layout view containing the control reizes its width to fill the control bar.
-	a.
-An elasticity of zero means the size of the layout view will be fixed.
+	- An elasticity of zero means the size of the layout view will be fixed.
-	b.
-An elasticity value greater than zero determines how much the layout view will grow to fill available space relative to all other elastic views in that control bar.
+	- An elasticity value greater than zero determines how much the layout view will grow to fill available space relative to all other elastic views in that control bar.
 A layout view with an elasticity value of 2.0 will grow twice as fast as a layout view with an elasticity value of 1.0.
 Typically a row of layout views will have at least one control with an elasticity greater than zero.

 Here are examples of creating a variety of basic controls.